PeronGH/ICS-Y2S2/README.md

 ## Contributing

 If you have any code that you would like to contribute, please feel free to open a pull request.
-The language of choices are TypeScript, Rust and Python, but you can also use other languages if you wish.
+The preferred languages are TypeScript, Rust, and Python, but you can also use other languages if you wish.

 ## Disclaimer